gofer-engine/gofer-engine.github.io/channel-workflows/filtering.md

 type FilterFlow = FilterFunc | { kind: 'filter'; filter: FilterFunc }
 ```

-_Refer to the **[Message Class (`Msg`)](../msg-class/index.md)** for more information on the `Msg` class and extrapulating data from the message to use in comparisons._
+_Refer to the **[Message Class (`Msg`)](../msg-class/index.md)** for more information on the `Msg` class and extrapolating data from the message to use in comparisons._

 _Refer to the **[Context Object](./context-object.md)** for more information on the `context` object._

 If the filter function returns `true`, then the message will be processed further.
-If the filter functions returns `false`, then the message will be dropped.
-An easy cathy phrase to remember is "If it's true, then let it through.
+If the filter functions return `false`, then the message will be dropped.
+An easy catchy phrase to remember is "If it's true, then let it through.
 If it's false, then it will halt."

 Here is a simple example of a filter that will only allow ADT event messages to be processed further: